Frequently Asked Questions

 The check will bear the name of the American Endowment Foundation; however, the accompanying letter will recognize the donor or account name (per your instructions) who recommended the particular grant.
 You may also remain anonymous if you wish.

 If we have worked with the charity before, the check will ordinarily be issued within five business days.
 If we have not granted to the charity before, we perform due diligence on your behalf to verify that it is a 501(c)3 charity.

 $250 is the minimum grant amount.

 Grants can be made to any IRS-approved public charity.
 Approved organizations are U.S.-based organizations that qualify as tax-exempt under Section 501(c)(3) of the Internal Revenue Code and are public charities as defined by Section 509(a) of the code.
 AEF provides you the ability to research through CharitySearch, from GuideStar®, a database of over 1 million IRS-registered 501(c)(3) non-profit organizations.
 Note: All grant recommendations are subject to approval of the Fund.
 We are also able to make grants to international charities through CAF America.

 Tax laws require that your charitable contribution must be irrevocable and unconditional in order for you to receive the associated tax benefits.
 Your role as donor advisor to those funds does allow you to recommend how the funds are invested and distributed.

 No. All account earnings accrue within your donor advised fund, thereby increasing the amount that you can recommend for grants to public charities.
 The earnings in the fund do not increase any tax deduction you can claim for contributing to the account, since you receive your deduction at the time of contribution.

 No. At this time we have chosen to focus our efforts on ensuring the simplicity and efficiency of our donor advised fund.

-Yes, and you can recommend your financial advisor to manage investments in your fund on your familiar custodial platform.
+Yes the financial advisor manages investments in their client's fund on their familiar custodial platform.
 Assets may be invested in a wide variety of publicly traded securities, including stocks, bonds, and mutual funds, in any combination.

 Yes.
 Contribution statements are mailed for each contribution.
 You will also receive quarterly statements.